Home

 Andrew has also regularly lectured on many aspects of horticulture and he participated on Gardeners’ Question Time for BBC Radio Shropshire for six years.
 In 2014 he was awarded the Loyal and Outstanding Service Award by the Professional Gardeners Guild.

-Sunday 16 November: Doors open 1.30pm; at 2pm: Tim Fuller, owner of The Plantman's Preference Nursery: “New, rare and unusual perennials”
+Sunday 16 November: Doors open 1.30pm; at 2pm: Tim Fuller, “New, rare and unusual perennials”

 The Plantsman's Preference has been growing and selling an extensive range of Hardy Geraniums, Ornamental Grasses and Unusual Perennials in Norfolk since 1996.
-We are a small retail nursery selling to visitors and at plant fairs and sales as well as by mail order.
-As almost all of our plants are grown in pots and sent out using next day delivery this enables you to plant when it suits you - hopefully not with bone dry or waterlogged soil!
+They are a small retail nursery selling to visitors and at plant fairs and sales as well as by mail order.
+As almost all of theirr plants are grown in pots and sent out using next day delivery this enables you to plant when it suits you - hopefully not with bone dry or waterlogged soil!

-We are a part of the Norfolk Nursery Network, a group of specialist plant nurseries within Norfolk, and hope that you may find other members of the Network worth a look.
+They are a part of the Norfolk Nursery Network, a group of specialist plant nurseries within Norfolk, and hope that you may find other members of the Network worth a look.

-While catering for the traditional gardener we are also keen to promote Naturalistic or New Wave style gardening and can provide advice and plants for these relatively low maintenance styles.
+While catering for the traditional gardener they are also keen to promote Naturalistic or New Wave style gardening and can provide advice and plants for these relatively low maintenance styles.
 This can best be done with a visit to the nursery.

 Tim Fuller is the Ornamental Grasses and Woodland Perennials specialist.
 Tim is a member of the Royal Horticultural Society’s Floral Trials Panel (since 2008) and Stipa Trial Panel which are responsible for recommending plants to the Award of Garden Merit.
 During 2009/2010 Tim has taken on the cultivation of the wide range of Hardy Geraniums and will continue them into the future